Flutter-Swap/dart/packages/swap/README.md

 This package provides a way to express [rfw](https://pub.dev/packages/rfw) widgets just as if it was written in Dart for Flutter.

-It also adds many useful widgets to bring reactiveness to distant widgets.
+It also adds a few useful widgets to bring reactiveness to distant widgets.

 > Swap is still an experimental project.
 >